queirapipocadoce-boop/ProjectNERV/README.md

 # What is NERV?
 NERV is a fork of UN1CA; to make the build system work with One UI 7, we are aiming for an UN1CA-like experience with what we can do.
 All changes have been made under GPLv3, if you see any problems about credits at repo, please kindly report to me at Telegram, XDA or email.

+# What is goal of this fork?
+This forks goal is making ProjectNerv work on Galaxy A14, everything else is based on original ProjectNERV repo.

 # Features
-- Based on the latest Samsung devices firmware:
+- Based on the Galaxy S23FE S711BXXSAEYI1 version
-  - Galaxy S23 (Paradigm)
-  - Galaxy S23 FE (Paradigm)
-  - Galaxy A73 5G (Fun)
 - Galaxy AI support
 - App Lock Support
 - High end animations
-- Screenshots from Secure Apps support
+- Screenshots from Secure Apps support (not tested yet)
-- ASKS disabled
-- APK Downgrade support
+- APK Downgrade support (not tested yet)
-- Native/live blur support (Paradigm)
-- Adaptive refresh rate support (Paradigm)
 - Extra brightness support
 - Picture remaster support
 - Object, shadow and reflection eraser support